little-pinecone/interview-questions/java.md

 | SynchronousQueue      | *O(1)*{: .text-green-000 }     | *O(1)*{: .text-green-000 } | *O(1)*{: .text-green-000 }     | O(n)                       | *O(1)*{: .text-green-000 } | None!                     |

 # Generics

+# Concurrent processing

+*Speedups for parallel compared to sequential forms are common but not guaranteed.
+Parallel operations involving brief functions on small maps may execute more slowly than sequential forms if the underlying work to parallelize the computation is more expensive than the computation itself.
+Similarly, parallelization may not lead to much actual parallelism if all processors are busy performing unrelated tasks.*